hiblaphp/event-loop/README.md

 Loop::addReadWatcher($memory, $callback); // UV driver: unsupported handle type
 ```

-This is a libuv limitation — `uv_poll` only operates on handles backed by a
+This is a libuv limitation. `uv_poll` only operates on handles backed by a
 real OS socket or pipe file descriptor.
 Regular files and virtual streams do not
 have a pollable fd.